Posted August 10, 2010

 The recent report from Cyveillance regarding AV detection lag-time rates has sparked some interesting responses and we welcome the discussion around the ever increasing threats on the Internet.
 Specifically, Randy Abrams raises several interesting critiques about the methodology used in our report.
-The first weakness (in his view) is that ESET sees a lot more Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. than we do at Cyveillance.
+The first weakness (in his view) is that ESET sees a lot more Malware: Software that is intended to damage or disable computers and computer systems. than we do at Cyveillance.
 This point may be true, though, in fairness, the paper was very clear about the “threats” covered, which is not “all malware”.
 It is the Web-borne malware that Cyveillance predominantly sees being distributed and installed (without user consent i.e. by exploit/drive-by install) in real time as we visit live, infected and malicious Web pages on any given day.
 Of those threats, the results are accurate.
 While this may be less malware in a day than all the samples ESET analyzes, it is representative of the kinds of Web-delivered threats that users encounter as they surf the Web, click on links, download content, on that given day.
 We find it by emulating real user web surfing behavior.

 The second point, and much more important, Randy raises as a flaw is that our methodology relies on the leading brands in the industry to say what is and isn’t malware.
 (I should note this is an admirable criticism to raise, since, at least within the specific lens used in our study, Randy’s company fared the best and may very well be the leading brand in the industry.)
 Still it is a methodological choice we had to make.
 We made it partly for objectivity and because if we relied solely on our own analysis of “what it does”, we would expect the industry response to be a chorus of “but what does Cyveillance know about analyzing malware?
 They’re not an anti-virus company!”